-The Target of Evaluation (TOE) comprises two products: the ST23YR48A and the ST23YR80A.
+The Target of Evaluation (TOE) comprises four products: the SA23YR48B, SB23YR48B, SA23YR80B, and SB23YR80B.

-Both products share the same hardware design, and the same maskset.
-The different derivates differ only on the available memory size, as detailed here below:
+All 4 products share the same hardware design, and the same maskset.
+The different derivates differ only on the available memory size, and on the associated cryptographic library, as detailed here below: